|For more information or

 - Junior or senior with two full years (or more) prior to graduation at program start

-- Committment to complete the program once it is started
+- Commitment to complete the program once it is started

 - Majoring in Biology, Biomedical Engineering, Chemistry, or Psychology, or any of the following majors with a biomedical research emphasis: Math, Statistics, Physics, or Computer Science